 I am originally from New Zealand.
 After winning numerous national medals in New Zealand, I came to the USA and ran for the University of North Texas in the NCAA Division One.
 My PRs include a 30:02 10,000m and a 2:30 Marathon.

-I have a USATF Level 1 Certification and coach USA-based and international athletes, from novice to elite, from the mile and 5 km through the Marathon.
+I have USATF Level 1 Certification and am a TrainingPeaks Level 1 Coach.
+I have experience coaching USA-based and international athletes, from novice to elite, from the mile and 5 km through the Marathon.
 I am also currently the running coach for a nationally ranked Junior Elite Triathlon team.

 My passion is developing relationships with athletes and seeing them grow, not just athletically, but also as people.

-I believe that to be truly successful you must coach the individual as a whole.
+I believe that to be truly successful a running coach must train the individual as a whole.
 Too many running programs approach training as though every person is the same.
-Each person has different goals, strengths, weaknesses, and ambitions - as well as different life stresses.
+Each person has different experience, goals, strengths, weaknesses, and ambitions - as well as different life stresses.

 I strive to learn about each individual and write a program tailored to their unique physiology, mentality, and life.
 As a result, training is both more satisfying and successful.